welldefreitas/private-ai-infrastructure/README.md

   <img src="https://img.shields.io/badge/Security-Zero_Trust-red?style=for-the-badge" alt="Security" />
 </p>

-> **Secure, Air-gapped, and GPU-Accelerated Private LLM deployment using Docker and Linux.**
+> **Secure, egress-restricted, and GPU-Accelerated Private LLM deployment using Docker and Linux.**

 This repository provides a production-ready architecture for deploying Large Language Models (LLMs) locally.
 It eliminates the reliance on external APIs (such as OpenAI or Anthropic), ensuring absolute data sovereignty for enterprise environments.

-Designed for **GDPR, LGPD, and HIPAA** compliance.
+**Designed to support GDPR, LGPD, and HIPAA compliance controls.**

 ---

 ## 🌍 Real-World Use Cases
 This architecture is actively designed for enterprise clients requiring:
 - **Legal & Compliance:** Processing confidential lawsuits and contracts without data leaks.
-- **Healthcare Data:** Analyzing patient records safely in an air-gapped environment.
+- **Healthcare Data:** Analyzing patient records safely in a network-restricted environment.
 - **Corporate Knowledge:** Internal HR/Engineering chat systems with zero-trust policies.

 ---